MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/enterprise-enrollment-and-azure-ad-tenants.md

 Accounts are organizational units in the Azure enterprise portal.
 You can use accounts to manage subscriptions and access reports.

 Subscriptions are the smallest unit in the Azure enterprise portal.
 They're containers for Azure services managed by the service administrator.
-Subscription is where organisation deploy Azure services.
+Subscription is where organization deploy Azure services.

 Enterprise enrollment roles links users with their functional role and consists of: